Wednesday, July 28, 2010

-Steamed Cake (Old-styled Dim Sum)
+Steamed Cake (Old fashioned Dim Sum)

 I often went to some old-styled Chinese restaurants with my father.
 There was a simple steamed cake served as dim sum, with delicate, light and soft texture.
 The fragrance of the eggs inside was wonderful.
 The ingredients of the cake are only eggs, flour and sugar.
 How could the chefs make this cake so soft and light?
 On the menu, the restaurants used to put 西施(Xishi in Mandarin)before the words of “steamed cake”.
 Xishi was one of the four renowned beautiful ladies in ancient China.
 Her beauty was described extremely in an imagery way that while she leaned over a balcony to look at the fish in the pond, the fish would be so dazzled that they forgot to swim and gradually sunk away from the surface.
 If you’re interested in knowing more about Xishi, here’s her story on Wikipedia.